 Light boxes have been trending in classrooms around the globe for some time now, and to our de-light, it looks like they’re here to stay!
 In light of their popularity (see what we did there?) we’ve added 21 downloadable light box insert designs to our collection of teaching resources.
 You’ll find them all in our Light Box Insert Resource Pack!

 Any teacher who has spent a minute or more on Instagram will have seen the popularity of these luminous lovelies!
-They’re affordable, accessible (sold in stores like Kmart, Target and even in Officeworks!), and they have the ability to brighten someone’s day!
+They’re affordable, accessible (sold in stores like Target), and they have the ability to brighten someone’s day!
 What’s not to love?

 As teachers we are always on the lookout for new ways to deliver the curriculum in interesting and engaging ways.
 Here are 21 ways to use a light box in your classroom!

 I bought our light box at Target for less than $20 and it came with lots of different punctuation marks and a full set of capital letters.